leifos-gmbh/ILIAS/Services/MetaData/docs/api.md

 - **Copying:** When both source and target are ILIAS objects, the `Derivator` creates a LOM set for the target by copying the LOM of the source.
 Any previous LOM of the target object is deleted before copying.

-In the future, XML might be supported as source and target to also allow import and export of LOM sets via the API.

 ### Examples